zjowowen/GenerativeRL_Preview/README.md

 For more detailed examples and documentation, please refer to the GenerativeRL documentation.

+## Tutorials

+We provide several case tutorials to help you better understand GenerativeRL.
+See more at [tutorials](https://github.com/zjowowen/GenerativeRL_Preview/tree/main/grl_pipelines/tutorials).

+## Benchmark experiments

+We offer some baseline experiments to evaluate the performance of generative reinforcement learning algorithms.
+See more at [benchmark](https://github.com/zjowowen/GenerativeRL_Preview/tree/main/grl_pipelines/benchmark).

 ## Contributing

 We welcome contributions to GenerativeRL!
 If you are interested in contributing, please refer to the [Contributing Guide](CONTRIBUTING.md).